numencode/blogmedia-plugin/README.md

+# ⚠️ Repository Archived ⚠️

+This repository has been archived and is no longer maintained.

+It contains a plugin for an older version of WinterCMS that is no longer supported.
+Feel free to fork the repository if you wish to continue development or use the code as reference.

+**Exciting News!** A new **BlogExtension plugin** is coming soon in February 2025.
+Stay tuned for updates!

+For more information about WinterCMS, visit [https://wintercms.com](https://wintercms.com).

+---

 # Blog Media plugin

 This plugin extends the RainLab.Blog plugin with a possibility to attach various media elements to a blog post.